Sarthakped20/TODO-LIST-using-js/README.md

 # TODO-LIST-using-js
-A simple todo list to track tasks and the tasks can be saved even after refreshing and reloading the page
+A simple todo list to track tasks and the tasks can be saved even after refreshing and reloading the page.
+In this project ignore the item and images.txt files.
 ![image](https://github.com/Sarthakped20/TODO-LIST-using-js/assets/139477798/716ad728-1a02-4ccb-b547-36d90226621c)